tiagocabralborelli/metabologenomics/README.md

 ```

 ## Datasets and metabolomic analysis
-The LC-MS/MS data and compound annotation  workflows are available at the following links
+The LC-MS/MS data and compound-annotation  workflows are available at the following links

 **Zenodo**